Renoise is still the best for expressive sequencing — do you agree?

 Totally — and I’ve been thinking along similar lines.
 One idea is to offer a switchable view: vertical for tracking (note/fx input), and horizontal for waveform and automation editing.
 Each view optimized for its task.

 This is the future!
-Imagine playing a melody in the air (maybe using neon-colored laser indicators :smile:), and using your hand to glide between notes.
+Imagine playing a melody in the air (maybe using neon-colored laser indicators :grinning_face_with_smiling_eyes:), and using your hand to glide between notes.
 Then you simply go back and correct or finesse the result by editing the automation or typing tracker commands.

 What do you think — am I being naive, or are these ideas for a plug-in actually doable?